SoftUni-Internal/interactive-content/EN/02-Methods/10-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a method that receives **two characters** and prints all the **characters in between them according to ASCII** on a single line.
+Create a method that receives **two characters** and prints all the **characters in between them according to ASCII** on a single line.

 **NOTE:** If the second letter's ASCII value is less than that of the first one then letters should be swapped.